amralkhaled211/Webserv/mini_server/config_parser/notes_parser.md

 		* acts a bit weird
 			* sometimes (location /) without '/' at the end, works, sometimes (location /hello) not
 			* with '/' at the end it always works
+		* only allowed in the location block

 	* check order

+	* what is allowed in http block, except for server block?
+		* allowed: root, index, autoindex
+		* not allowed: location block, server_name, listen, return,